 - Could I have done something differently to get a better outcome?

 - What can I do to make a better choice or decision next time?

 - Am I seeing myself and my experience in the world clearly?

 Unfortunately, many people bypass the emotional stress response (overactive mind, unsettled heart, uncomfortable feeling in the gut) and eat food regardless, or nervously overeat while trying to suppress that emotion and NOT feel what they need to feel for their long-term growth and happiness.

 This type of behavior can lead to a host of digestive issues like acid reflux, and IBS, or type II diabetes, adrenal fatigue, obesity, heart disease, and other debilitating physical conditions.

-For a deeper healing of any physical condition, we simply cannot neglect the emotional/spiritual experience that is possibly (probably) connected to that condition.
+For deeper healing of any physical condition, we simply cannot neglect the emotional/spiritual experience that is possibly (probably) connected to that condition.

-Like I said, there are many layers to healing the body.
+As I said, there are many layers to healing the body.

-And, if you are a health coach or wellness practitioner seeking additional techniques and skills to boost your confidence and support your clients on their healing journey, get my email series and download my Organ and Meridian Assessment for deeper insight.
+If you are a health coach or wellness practitioner seeking additional techniques and skills to boost your confidence and support your clients on their healing journey, get my email series and download my Organ and Meridian Assessment for deeper insight.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.